-This is a terrible and sad situation typically accompanied with a story of struggle.
-We’ve observed that home owners generally want to do right by their obligation.
+This is a terrible and sad situation, typically accompanied with a story of struggle.
+We’ve observed that homeowners generally want to do right by their obligation.

 The benefit for a homeowner to employ a private home equity or second mortgage is that it allows them to protect the equity they’ve built up in their home.
-If sold under power of sale a mortgage lender can add any number of sundry charges for legal and admin work eating up huge chunks of equity.
+If sold under power of sale, a mortgage lender can add any number of sundry charges for legal and admin work, eating up huge chunks of equity.

 #4 Bridge loan / financing

 The need for a bridge loan comes from timing issues.
-The need for bridge financing typically arises out of need for funds outpacing availability of funds.
+The need for bridge financing typically arises out of the need for funds outpacing availability of funds.
 The most common example is when a home is purchased prior to a home being sold.
 In this case, money for a down payment is tied up until a home is sold.

 A private home equity loan is the perfect solution if you find yourself in this situation.